Doing your own noise assessment

 The health surveillance element of a noise risk assessment

-Getting the correct noise meter is vital, buying or renting, and please don’t fall for the cheapo ones on place like Amazon as they are not compliant.
+Getting the correct noise meter is vital, buying or renting, and please don’t fall for the cheapo ones on places like Amazon as they are not compliant.